 Several years ago now a passage in a book gave me a direct experience of what this kind of shift might be like.
 “The essentially empty nature of consciousness is identified as the self,” I read, “and objective reality is projected onto its luminous aspect” (53).
-The book was Creation and Completionby the 19thcentury Tibetan adept Jamgon Kongtrul, translated by Sarah Harding.
-As if those words, translated across languages and time, had magically conveyed the ineffable core of practice, I felt abruptly the inseparability of the world around me from mind itself.
-Later I encountered a similar passage, this one written in the 13thcentury by the Zen master Dogen, capturing the implications of this sense of things: “I came to realize clearly that my mind is nothing other than rivers and mountains and trees, the sun and the moon and the stars.”
-These words appeared in a footnote in an important essay by David Loy on Derrida, along with Loy’s explanation: “If the dualism between inside and outside is a construct, the result of an ‘invagination’ of the outside (which is therefore not an outside), it raises the possibility of a ‘de-vagination.’”
+The book was Creation and Completion by the 19th century Tibetan adept Jamgon Kongtrul, translated by Sarah Harding.
+As if those words, translated across languages and time, had magically conveyed the ineffable core of practice, I understood the world around me to be inseparable from mind itself.
+Later I encountered a similar passage, this one written by the 13th century Zen master Dogen, capturing the implications of this understanding: “I came to realize clearly that my mind is nothing other than rivers and mountains and trees, the sun and the moon and the stars.”
+These words appeared in a footnotes of an important essay on Derrida by David Loy, along with Loy’s explanation: “If the dualism between inside and outside is a construct, the result of an ‘invagination’ of the outside (which is therefore not an outside), it raises the possibility of a ‘de-vagination.’”
 It is interesting to locate this idea at work in artistic practice as well.
-On its most basic level, for example, we can think of a poem as tracing this kind of eversion of the mind.
+On its most basic level, for example, we can think of a poem as tracing in language a similar eversion of the mind.
 We can think of a painting or a piece of music this way too.
-We judge the quality of these artistic objects according to how purely and completely they fit this description—how well they present that fragment of everted mind.
-The force of a line, the placement of color, a dancer’s pause—these are designed to trigger and invoke an experience of non-separation—which is what we are after when we walk through the doors of a museum, or take a book of poems down off the shelf.
+We judge the quality of these artistic objects by how purely and completely they fit this description—how well they present that fragment of everted mind.
+The force of a line, the placement of color, a dancer’s pause—these expressions are designed to trigger and invoke an experience of non-separation.
+This fleeting experience is what we are after when we walk through the doors of a museum, or take a book of poems down from the shelf.

 Beginning, perhaps, with Henri Bergson (or was it Nietzsche?
-Or Spinoza himself?) there has been a growing comprehension within Western thought of non-separation, a concept explored directly by Merleau-Ponty (for example) and then given empirical weight by (for example) Maturana and Varela and many others.
+Or Spinoza himself?) there has been a growing comprehension within Western thought of non-separation, a concept explored directly by Merleau-Ponty (for example), and then given empirical weight by (for example) Maturana and Varela and many others.
 On an empirical level these thinkers underscore that there is simply no clear boundary you can point to where mind ends and world begins; along the vector of emptiness (or co-dependent arising) we are truly non-separate from experience.
-You can taste this experience of non-separation directly via samathabreath meditation, it just takes some time.
-But assuming for the moment you accept that what I write mightbe true, you can see already the staggering implications—an error or imbalance so vast and so pervasive and basic so fundamentally seeded into human experience at every level—this is bound to have immensely destructive effects.
+You can taste this experience of non-separation directly via samatha breath meditation, it just takes some time.
+But assuming for the moment you accept that what I write might be true, you can see already the staggering implications—an error or imbalance so vast and so pervasive, so fundamentally seeded into human experience at every level is bound to have immensely destructive effects.
 As the species now confronts the specter of collapse and extinction on every horizon, that error, that little glitch in the software, is just begging to be corrected.
-And this is where Nietzsche’s insights about our relationship to debt, and about the creditor-debtor relationship operating like an engine at the core of our collective life, point toward transformation.
+And this is where Nietzsche’s insights about our relationship to debt, and to the creditor-debtor relationship operating like an engine at the core of our collective life, point toward transformation.

 Before looking at how these issues connect to contemporary political economy, it is important to underscore that even here language itself fights against clarity.
-The Heart Sutra of Mahayana Buddhism, for example, famously emphasizes that formand emptinessare not reliably distinct, and Gotama’s famous “middle way” involves learning to operate in both realms simultaneously, without preferring either, and without getting lost in hidebound conceptual distinctions.
+The Heart Sutra of Mahayana Buddhism, for example, famously emphasizes that form and emptiness are not reliably distinct, and Gotama’s famous “middle way” involves learning to operate in both realms simultaneously, without preferring either, and without getting lost in hidebound conceptual distinctions.
 That we are both separate and non-separate at the same time is, moreover, not simply a matter of semantics or false appearances, but a true contradiction.
-There is no deeper resolution of this paradox—it cannot be resolved.
-At root what happened under the bodhi tree—perhaps on the street in Turin as well—was the embrace of this fundamental contradiction, and a final loss of “common sense.”
+There is no deeper resolution of this paradox to be had—it cannot be resolved.
+At root, what happened beneath the bodhi tree—and perhaps on the street in Turin as well—was an embrace of this fundamental contradiction, and a final release of the tyranny of common sense.

-What David Graeber’s Debt: the First 5000 Yearssuggests so beautifully is how the religious innovations of the Axial Age, dharma included, were from the beginning a response to debt, and how the arrival of metal coinage in the 6th century BC only amplified the social dynamics and pathologies associated with debt.
+What David Graeber’s Debt: the First 5000 Years (2012) suggests so beautifully is how the religious innovations of the Axial Age, dharma included, were from the beginning a response to debt, the arrival of metal coinage in the 6th century BC only amplifying the social dynamics and pathologies associated with debt.
 We begin to see here how debt is the materialization, in the social sphere, of sunyata, the emptiness aspect of mind.
 Within the realm of separation, debt arises from an odd kind premonition of the non-separate—a kind of sacrilegious echo or parody of the divine.
-Forced into reductive categories of common sense, it is as if the non-relationality of the awakened state gets bastardized into the creditor-debtor relationship at the heart of economies of exchange.
-The tragedy is precisely if we allow that dynamic to define us, which it certainly will if we don’t seeit, and seeing it requires an active engagement with contradiction, paradoxa and aporia.
+It is as if the non-relationality of the awakened state, once forced into reductive categories of common sense, gets bastardized into the creditor-debtor relationship at the heart of economies of exchange.
+The tragedy begins whenever we allow that dynamic to define us, as it certainly will if we don’t see it.
+And seeing it requires an active engagement with contradiction, paradoxa and aporia.
 This, again, is what art and awareness practices provide in different ways.

-Our continually frustrated efforts to ground a stable, unified identity, a self on a journey governed by a sensible narrative logic, not only blinds us to our true freedom but entraps us in a vast mechanism of injustice and destruction.
+Our continually frustrated efforts to ground a stable, unified identity—a self on a journey, governed by a sensible narrative logic—not only blinds us to our true freedom, but also entraps us within a vast apparatus of injustice and destruction.
 It’s enough to make you want to hug a horse.
 The result is a situation in which every moment of experience, individual or collective, delivers the same stark choice: either more of the same, or something new.
-In a thousand voices the world begins to force this question: how do we act in a way that does notreinforce the encoded modes of power and knowledge?
-On a neuronal level, how do we say “no” to behavioral imperatives based on lack and separation, and recognize ourselves and each other in the luminosity of the world?
-In all its five elements the world begins to present the same answer.
-And that answer, perhaps, can unfold in the mode of revelation—as beneath the bodhi tree—or via dis-integration—as on the street in Turin.
+In a thousand voices the world begins to force this question: how do we act in a way that does not reinforce these encoded modes of common sense along which suffering multiplies?
+At the most basic level, how do we say “no” to imperatives based on lack and separation, and recognize within ourselves and each other the luminosity of the world?
+The answer, perhaps, can unfold in the mode of revelation—as beneath the bodhi tree—or via dis-integration—as on the street in Turin.